|

 they're playing in your town, try to get back stage or run

-you feel is right for them and ask if it's all right to
+feel is right for them and ask if it's all right to give it

-give it to them.
-Often, to protect them from future lawsuits,
+to them.
+Often, to protect them from future lawsuits, their

-In that case, ask if you may present it to their manager
+case, ask if you may present it to their manager or record

 Have